On Exhibit: Opening and ongoing | Trumbull Times

 GALLERIES, ETC.

+CITY PAPER, through July 29, City Gallery, 994 State St., New Haven.
+Pieces by William Frucht, Mary Lesser, and Michael Zack will be displayed.
+Info: city-gallery.org.

+Escape Art Show, through July 18, Flinn Gallery, Greenwich Library, 101 West Putnam Ave., Greenwich.
+The Art Society of Old Greenwich is hosting this juried art show.
+Info: email [email protected]

 Splash and Passion, through July 15, Art/Place Gallery, 70 Sanford St., Fairfield.
 It features the work of Anthony Santomauro and Darlene Keeffe.
+Summer Works, July 17 – Aug.
+11. Opening reception, July 22 from 2 to 5 p.m.
 Info: artplacegallery.org.

-Seen and Not Seen, through July, Newton Roux, 14 Elm St., Westport.
-The exhibit will feature paintings by LJ Lindhurst.
-Info: newtonroux.com.

 My Vicious Throbbing Heart: Animating Desire in Abstract Painting, through Sept.
 9, Franklin Street Works, 41 Franklin St., Stamford.